 - Ultra-Performance Liquid Chromatograph (Waters) UPLC equipped with Photodiode Array Detector (PDA) and Charged Aerosol Detector (CAD) is available for quantitative analysis of components in a complex mixture.
 The PDA detector allows for multi-wavelength measurement and generation of spectra for each component.
-The CAD detector is useful for quantitating compounds that do not contain chromophores. - Gas Chromatograph (Agilent) GC capabilities with Flame Ionization Detection (FID) is targeted for installation in 1Q/2023.
-The GC/FID permits analysis of residual solvent levels in pharmaceutical products. - Automated Dissolution System (Apparatus I & II) (Distek) Instrument is utilized to evaluate drug release characteristics and consistency of drug products.
-Apparatus I (rotating basket) and Apparatus II (rotating paddle) methods are routinely used for release and stability testing of solid oral dosage forms, such as tablets and capsules.

-- Disintegration System (Pharmatron) Instrument is utilized to measure the amount of time it takes a sample (usually a tablet or capsule) to totally disintegrate inside a liquid medium. - Coulometric KF Titrator (Metrohm) Coulometric KF determines the water content (bound and unbound water) in a sample using classic titration.
-The instrument can determine low water levels (e.g., 0.001 1% water) and is routinely used for release and stability testing of solid oral dosage forms, such as tablets and capsules. - Stability Chambers several stability chambers will be available (target installation 1Q/2023) for controlled temperature and humidity storage of pharmaceutical drug products.
+The CAD detector is useful for quantitating compounds that do not contain chromophores. - Gas Chromatograph (Agilent) GC capabilities with Flame Ionization Detection (FID) and Thermal Conductivity was installed 4Q/2024.
+The GC/FID/TCD permits analysis of residual solvent levels in pharmaceutical products. - Automated Dissolution System (Apparatus I & II) (Distek) Instrument is utilized to evaluate drug release characteristics and consistency of drug products.
+Apparatus I (rotating basket) and Apparatus II (rotating paddle) methods are routinely used for release and stability testing of solid oral dosage forms, such as tablets and capsules. - Disintegration System (Pharmatron) Instrument is utilized to measure the amount of time it takes a sample (usually a tablet or capsule) to totally disintegrate inside a liquid medium. - Coulometric KF Titrator (Metrohm) Coulometric KF determines the water content (bound and unbound water) in a sample using classic titration.
+The instrument can determine low water levels (e.g., 0.001 1% water) and is routinely used for release and stability testing of solid oral dosage forms, such as tablets and capsules. - Stability Chambers Two stability chambers are available for controlled temperature and humidity storage of pharmaceutical drug products.